 How to Make Pudding Mix Taste Homemade

-With a simple trick or two, it's easy to make pudding mix taste homemade.
+With a simple trick or two, it's easy to make pudding mix taste even better.
 No one will know it was instant pudding!

 Instant pudding is a pantry staple you can break out to make all sorts of delectable desserts.
-While there’s nothing quite like pudding made from scratch, you can tinker with an instant mix—simple additions are all you need to give instant pudding that same rich texture and taste as the homemade version.
+While there’s nothing quite like pudding made from scratch, you can tinker with an instant mix to get that same rich texture and taste as the homemade version.

-3 Ways to Make Instant Pudding Taste Homemade
+5 Ways to Make Instant Pudding Taste Better

 1. Use Evaporated Milk

 Replace the regular milk for a can of evaporated milk to make a creamier, more decadent pudding.
 Not only does it yield a luxurious texture, it dramatically improves the flavor of a pudding mix.
 For a tropical twist, reach for some canned coconut milk.
 It’s rich, and the gorgeous taste is ideal for taking your instant pudding from meh to amazing.

 If you’re running short on cans, you can always use a substitute for evaporated milk.

 Open your liquor cabinet before you break out the mixing bowl.
 You can add a splash of alcohol to your instant pudding mix and it will rival some of your best from-scratch pudding efforts.
 Liqueurs like Kahlua, Irish cream and raspberry-flavored Chambord are perfect for the job.
 Cognac and bourbon also work, especially if you’re working with chocolate or butterscotch mix, and spiced rum is wicked-good with banana pudding.

 Sprinkle in chopped nuts, chocolate chips or baking spices like cinnamon or freshly grated nutmeg.
 Don’t be surprised if folks go back for seconds!
 And you can always top with sprinkles, too.
 They make everything more fun!